ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### PROJECT EXPERIENCE
-**Food Ordering – Web Application**<br />
+**Dog Dates – Web Application**<br />
-* Performed functional, usability, and integration testing for an online food ordering platform to validate end-to-end user workflows.
+* Performed functional, usability, and integration testing for a dog dating website to validate end-to-end user workflows.
-* Designed and executed test scenarios for front-end features (HTML, CSS, JavaScript), identifying UI and workflow issues.
+* Designed and executed test scenarios for front-end features (React), identifying UI and workflow issues.
 * Tested API integrations between the server and MongoDB database, verifying data accuracy and reliability.
 * Conducted load testing with JMeter to verify system performance.